This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Example of a bamboo screen

-If your dog is “fence reactive” or just loves to bark at anything he sees, it’s important to block his vision.
+If your dog is “fence reactive” or just loves to bark at anything he sees, it’s important to block their vision.
 While a full privacy fence is the best way to do this, bamboo or reed rolls can be an inexpensive alternative for a chain link fence.

 Rolls are available in several heights, so make sure you get one that’s big enough for your dog.
 Reed is cheaper, but bamboo is more durable.